hypirion/beckon/README.md

 ; NB: This will terminate your JVM process.
 ```

-And well, that's really all you need in order to work with beckon.
+And well, that's really all you need to know in order to work with beckon.

 ## Usage